The First Day Experience for Supervisors/Sponsors

 Office, phone, and PC should also be prepared to meet any

 Including welcome letter, face to face, or video from

 Organization chart showing the new employees position in

 List of useful contacts with phone number/email address.

-Include Supervisor, Ambassador, Administrative Officer,
+Include Supervisor, Sponsor, Administrative Officer,

 human resources specialist, benefits specialist, and